 What is the Ideal Temperature for Chicks?

 The ideal temperature for chicks is 95 degrees Fahrenheit.
-After one week, you can reduce the heat to 5 degrees.
+After one week, you can reduce the heat by 5 degrees.
 Keep on reducing the temperature by 5 degrees Fahrenheit each week until you have reached 55 degrees Fahrenheit.

 Aside from using a thermometer in monitoring the room temperature, you can also observe their behavior.
 If baby chicks are huddling together under the lamp, it means they are cold.
 If they are going away from the light, it means they are too hot.